+Contents

+Study Public Health 1

+10 reasons to study Public Health at Otago 2

+Qualifications in Public Health 3

+Postgraduate Certificate in Public Health 4

+Postgraduate Diploma in Public

+Health 4

+Master of Public Health 5

+PhD in Public Health 5

+Qualifications in Health Management 6

+Postgraduate Diploma in Health Management 7

+Master of Health Sciences endorsed in Health Management 7

+PhD in Health Management 7

+Timetable 8

+Paper descriptions 9

+Applying for entry 12

+Contact us 13

 Study Public Health Ākona Hauora Tūmatanui

 Public health is a diverse and vital area, encompassing all aspects of our lives.
 The issues that influence public health are often changing and knowledge is constantly evolving.

 The University of Otago's expertise in public health is nationally and internationally recognised.

-Postgraduate students in public health at Otago can develop skills relating to:
+Postgraduate students develop skills relating to:

 - health promotion

 - how society affects health

 - epidemiology

 - public policy

 - health economics

 - health systems

 - how the environment affects health

 - hauora Māori Māori health

 - research methods.

 Regardless of which aspect of public health interests you, it is a field in which you will really make a difference.
 Together, we can shape the future of Aotearoa, ensuring a healthy environment, people and communities.

-"My study/career path has been long and winding.
-From not completing secondary school to later enrolment at university.
-I had a career in parks, recreation and resource management before finding Public Health as a home for my research and a place to be Māori.
-"At Otago, we have a group of Māori Public Health staff across all three campuses, with a wide range of expertise, skills and connections.
-This offers research opportunities throughout the country."
-Dr Robin Quigg NŌ RAUKAWA, NGĀTI TĀMATERĀ, WAIKATO PŪKENGA, HAUORA MĀORI LECTURER, MĀORI HEALTH Study at one of Otago's three campuses - Christchurch, Dunedin or Wellington.
-Hauora Māori is a core part of our teaching.
-Māori values, content and support are woven throughout the programme.
-CAREER OPPORTUNITIES Public health training opens up a number of fulfilling career opportunities, both in New Zealand and overseas.
+Career opportunities Public health training opens up a number of fulfilling career opportunities, both in New Zealand and overseas.
 Our graduates are working in international, national and regional health-related policy.
 Others have found positions with Manatū Hauora Ministry of Health, in planning and analysis roles, or as part of public health service teams (health promotion, environmental health).
 Some graduates go on to a career in research and evaluation of health services.
-SUPPORT FOR MĀORI AND PACIFIC STUDENTS The University of Otago is committed to further developing the Māori and Pacific public health workforce and welcomes applications from Māori and Pacific students.
+Support for Māori and Pacific students We're committed to further developing the Māori and Pacific public health workforce and welcome applications from Māori and Pacific students.
 To discuss the support available at each campus, please contact your local postgraduate co-ordinator.